 Selection process outline

-First, prospective tutors fill out an online application including work and education history.
-Candidates answer three short essay questions and provide contact information for two professional references.
+First, prospective tutors fill out an online application that includes work and education history and a short essay question.

-*Note: We are able to accommodate final interviews both in-person and via Google Hangouts.
+*Note: We are able to accommodate final interviews both in-person and via Google Meets.

 Frequently Asked Questions